Kainos

-Kainos Group plc (commonly referred to simply as Kainos or Kainos Software) is a software company headquartered in Belfast, Northern Ireland that develops information technology for businesses and organisations.
+Kainos Group plc (commonly referred to simply as Kainos or Kainos Software) is a digital technology company headquartered in Belfast, Northern Ireland that develops information technology for businesses and organisations.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

-Name

-The word Kainos comes from ancient Greek, meaning "new" or "fresh".
+The company has three divisions – Digital Services, Workday Services, and Workday Products.

 History

 1986 to 2009

 Kainos was founded as a joint venture between Fujitsu and The Queen's University of Belfast business incubation unit (QUBIS Ltd) on 14 April 1986.
 In January 1987, the company began trading in the QUBIS building on Malone Road, Belfast and Kainos founder, Frank Graham, was appointed managing director.

 A spin-off company of Kainos was established in 1994 called Lagan Technologies, which grew to become a software supplier into local government in the UK and the US.
 It was eventually acquired by U.S. based Kana Software in 2010.

 By 1997, due to the expansion of the company, Kainos relocated and opened offices in Mount Charles, Belfast, and opened its main headquarters in Upper Crescent, Belfast.

 After several years of business, in which Fujitsu was its main customer, the company sold most of its stake to ACT Venture capital in 2000.
 ACT Venture capital later divested its shareholding in Kainos.

 In September 2004, Kainos entered into a partnership agreement with Mediasurface, the UK's largest content management provider.
 The following year, Kainos entered into another partnership agreement in 2005 with TIBCO, a provider of infrastructure software.

 In 2007, a wholly owned subsidiary of Kainos called SpeechStorm was established, providing automated products for call centres, including touch tone, SMS, speech and visual IVR.
 That same year, management in Kainos bought out Fujitsu's remaining 20% shares.